 Plant-based innovation: new meat substitutes

-Chefs and food scientists are working their magic on soy, seitan (a chewy wheat gluten based meat substitute – not as satanic as it sounds), oats and jackfruit, to mention but a few, to create substitutes for meat and dairy favourites, covering everything from mac’n’cheese to hotdogs.
-2018 saw Beyond Burgers making their UK supermarket debut – the plant-based burger is so meat-like that it bleeds (beetroot juice, worry not), while 2019 kicked off with Gregg’s vegan sausage roll, which dominated headlines and had devotees queuing up for pastry-wrapped goodness.
+Chefs and food scientists are working their magic on soya, seitan (a chewy wheat-gluten-based meat substitute – not as satanic as it sounds), oats and jackfruit, to mention but a few, to create substitutes for meat and dairy favourites, covering everything from mac ’n’ cheese to hotdogs.
+In 2018 Beyond Burgers made their UK supermarket debut – the plant-based burger is so meat-like that it bleeds (beetroot juice, worry not), while 2019 kicked off with Gregg’s vegan sausage roll, which dominated headlines and had devotees queuing up for pastry-wrapped goodness.